rppicomidi/pico-usb-midi-processor/README.md

 to choose the paramater, then press the Enter button to edit the paramater.
 If it is a toggle parameter (like the Display Decimal/Hex format setting), pressing the Enter button just toggles the parameter.
+If it is a parameter you choose from a list, then pressing Enter will change to a screen with the list of items to choose; navigate to the item you want and press Enter to select it.
 Otherwise, pressing Enter will highlight the value you can change.
 In this edit mode, the Up and Down buttons increment or decrement the paramter value.
 Holding the Up or Down buttons will repeat the increment or decrement action.
-Press and hold shift and the pressing Up or Down will increase the increment or decrement interval.
-If there are multiple parameters on a line, use a the Left button or Right button to choose the parameter to increment or decrement.
+Press and hold Shift and then pressing Up or Down will increase the increment or decrement interval.
+If there are multiple parameters on a line, use the Left button or Right button to choose the parameter to increment or decrement.
 When you are done editing parameters in edit mode, press the Enter button again.

 Once you start editing presets, the home screen will show `Preset:1[M]` or similar.
 The `[M]` means that the current